 The McBride Memorial Library is an independent 501c3 public library serving communities in Columbia and Luzerne counties.
-The library is funded by state aid, local government contributions, federal and local grantors, the Central Susquehanna Community Foundation, the United Way, and a generous community of individual and corporate donors and state.
+The library is funded by state aid, local government contributions, federal and local grantors, the Central Susquehanna Community Foundation, service organizations, and a generous community of individual and corporate donors.
 The library’s primary service area includes the municipalities of Berwick Borough, Briar Creek Borough, Briar Creek Township, North Centre Township in Columbia County, and Hollenback Township, Nescopeck Borough, Nescopeck Township, and Salem Township in Luzerne County.

 Board of Trustees

-The Board of Trustees meets in the Library on the 4th Wednesday of the month at 6 pm, unless otherwise noted on library calendar of events.
+The Board of Trustees meets in the Library on the 4th Wednesday of the month at 6 pm.
+The meetings are closed to the public.
 Current officers and other members are listed below.
 For more information, please see Board Bylaws.